ViktorVektor/MegaQuadcopter/README.md

 https://www.aliexpress.com/item/1005001270601236.html?spm=a2g0s.9042311.0.0.2a8d4c4dc7XAuy
 https://www.aliexpress.com/item/1005001413989550.html?spm=a2g0s.9042311.0.0.2a8d4c4dc7XAuy

+During this time, I had also been trying out numerous Flight Simulators.
+I eventually settled on Liftoff.

 #### Legality of Drones in Canada

 Due to recent laws in between the time I started building it and now, there have been a number of Federal, Provincial, and Municipal laws regarding the usage of drones in Canada.
 To start with, there was now a weight classification for drones, where having one over 250g would require me to obtain a license and regestration before flying.
 I would also have to keep maintenance and flight logs of the drone, as well as report on the state of the environment when flying.
 Obtaining a license wasn't too difficult, costing me a Saturday afternoon from knowing nothing to obtaining one.
 More info can be found on Transport Canada's website.